pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 that is out of the scope of this package — if you wish to do that, perhaps something like `Zookeeper <https://zookeeper.apache.org/>`__ might help.

-The Django ORM strategy works in the same way as the SQLAlchemy strategy.

 Sequenced item mapper